mycroftwilde/Portainer_Templates/TableOfContents/Intro/README.md

 Okay, Second, let's add in the idea of self hosted:

 Instead of using services run by other people, or corperate groups, which you may even *Pay* for, you have a computer at home that *Serves* up these services for you.
-This Computer acts as your *Server* and instead of other groups controlling your data, or charging you for hosting, etc, you control how things are used and accessed, along with miniminal cost (comparatively speaking).
+This Computer acts as your *Server* and instead of other groups controlling your data, or charging you for hosting, etc, you get to control how things are used and accessed, along with miniminal cost (comparatively speaking).

 # What do I need and how do I Self-Host?